QuantVI/rsk_dash_int_ana/readme.md

 - What de we have at the User level?
 - Is there a User?
 - Is it our consumer?
 Such as who we lend to
-A. Can we create a User profile?
+1. Can we create a User profile?
   - what would make the User profie "rich"?
   - the original concept
     - history of stays